fosatech/Raven/README.md

 ## Support

-For any issues or questions, please refer to the project's documentation or contact the support team.
+For any issues or questions, please refer to `<coming_soon>` documentation or contact us.

 ## Contributing